Site, page and nav variables

 Templates

-Note that a variable called something like page.foo below is referenced as such in Mako templates but specified in YAML frontmatter simply as foo: somevalue.
+Note that a variable called something like page.foo below is referenced as such in templates but specified in YAML frontmatter simply as foo: somevalue.

 Likewise, a leading base/ directory may be omitted when specifying template or layout.
 For instance, a layout value of post would find the template file base/post.mhtml unless a post.mhtml file exists in the template root somewhere in the template search path.